SW-star2316/Active-Directory-/README.md

 # Active Directory written description
 First connect to the window Server through EC2 instance
-# How to create User
+# How to create User Steps to Create
-* Click on Active Directory user and computers
+* Steps to Create a New User in Active Directory:
-* then click on school local
+* Open Active Directory Users and Computers from the Start menu or administrative tools.
-* scroll down and press on user
+* In the left-hand navigation pane, expand the school.local domain.
-* click new
+* Scroll down and select the Users organizational unit (OU).
-* click on user
+* Right-click on the Users folder, hover over New, and then select User.
-* Then create the user name as you want it
+* Enter the desired user details, including the first name, last name, and logon name, then click Next.
-* After you create the user you want
+* Set a secure password for the new account.
+Ensure it meets your organization's complexity requirements.
-* Your next going to create a secure password
+* Confirm the password settings (e.g., "User must change password at next logon" if desired), and click Finish to complete the user creation process.
 # How to Create Group
 * Click on Active Directory user and computer
 * Then click on school local